Hadron/carthage/docs/api/modeling.rst

     .. method: our_key()

         A classmethod returning a key under which this container should be registered in the parent.
-If provided, the key returned by this method will be associated with the class as if it were decorated with :func:`provides`.
+If provided, the key returned by this method will be associated with the class as if it were decorated with :func:`propagate_key`.

     For upward propagation to work, containers must provide dependencies for some :class:`InjectionKey`, and that key must have some constraints associated with it.
 For example, :class:`Enclave`\ 's *our_key* method provides ``InjectionKey(Enclave, domain = self.domain)``.
+If keys  with constraints are marked with :func:`propagate_key`, then those are used.
+If not, then all keys with constraints are used.

     When one container is added to another, all  the container propagations in the inner container are propagated to the outer container as follows: